Wisbech: Eighteenth century

 In the 17th century, the inhabitants of the Fens became known as the "Fen Tigers" for their resistance to the draining of the common marshes.
 But the farmland created by drainage transformed Wisbech into a wealthy port handling agricultural produce.
 It was from this period that much of the town's architectural richness originates.

 Wisbech sat on the estuary of the River Great Ouse, but silting caused the coastline to move north, and the River Nene was diverted to serve the town.

 In 1781 Wisbech Literary Society was formed at the house of Jonathan Peckover.

 Theatres in both Pickard's Lane (a barn) and North End and a third (temporary structure) in the High Street are referred to.

-A new theatre (now part of the Angles Theatre had been built in Deadman's Lane (later Great Church Street, now Alexandra Road) now Angles Theatre c1790.
+A new theatre (now part of the Angles Theatre had been built in Deadman's Lane (later Great Church Street, now Alexandra Road) now Angles Theatre c.
+1790.
 It was used to hold the auction of the contents of the castle, part of the estate of Edward Southwell on 8 November 1791.

 One of the earliest Female Friendly Societies was the Wisbech Female Friendly Society instituted on 1 February 1796.